algosup/2024-2025-project-2-serious-game-team-6/Manuals/User manual.md

 **Set out for a journey on a dystopian planet...**

 The Goal of the game is to learn about global warming.
-To do so, you will have to discover how a lack of consideration of ecology has led to the fall of a civilization.
+To do so, you will have to discover how a lack of consideration of global warming has led to the fall of a civilization.

 **Explore and learn!**